 Generally you will need the following forms:

-1. A Transfer form 01T - available from this website under Land title dealing forms.
-Select the required form of Execution before printing the Transfer form.
+The Transfer form 01T is available from this website under Land title dealing forms.
+Select the required form of Execution before printing the form.
 To complete the Transfer form (01T) correctly:

 you should record your name as both the transferor and the transferee in parts (C) and (H) on the form